jszhiu/ucl-latex-thesis-templates/README.md

 This work was previously available to be distributed and/or modified under the conditions of the LaTeX Project Public License (>=1.3), however, I realised that that doesn't make a lot of sense for a template.

-Therefore, all files *except* `ucl_thesis.cls` are released into the public domain under CC-0-1.0, as described in the `COPYING` file.
+Therefore, all files *except* `https://raw.githubusercontent.com/jszhiu/ucl-latex-thesis-templates/master/shrab/ucl-latex-thesis-templates.zip` are released into the public domain under CC-0-1.0, as described in the `COPYING` file.

-The classfile `ucl_thesis.cls` may be distributed and/or modified under the conditions of the LaTeX Project Public License, either version 1.3 of this license or (at your option) any later version.
-The latest version of this license is in <http://www.latex-project.org/lppl.txt> and version 1.3 or later is part of all distributions of LaTeX version 2005/12/01 or later.
+The classfile `https://raw.githubusercontent.com/jszhiu/ucl-latex-thesis-templates/master/shrab/ucl-latex-thesis-templates.zip` may be distributed and/or modified under the conditions of the LaTeX Project Public License, either version 1.3 of this license or (at your option) any later version.
+The latest version of this license is in <https://raw.githubusercontent.com/jszhiu/ucl-latex-thesis-templates/master/shrab/ucl-latex-thesis-templates.zip> and version 1.3 or later is part of all distributions of LaTeX version 2005/12/01 or later.

 This work has the LPPL maintenance status `maintained'.

 The Current Maintainer of this work is I. Kirker.

-This work consists of all files listed in `MANIFEST.md`.
+This work consists of all files listed in `https://raw.githubusercontent.com/jszhiu/ucl-latex-thesis-templates/master/shrab/ucl-latex-thesis-templates.zip`.

 ## Known Issues